 Natasha MacVoy, HERMIT Projects Floor Plan

+Natasha MacVoy makes work about the activity of looking and alternative non-visual ways with which bodies perceive.
+Drawing on personal experiences and observations, her work explores the limits of sight and site.
 The gap between revealing and concealing offers fertile working conditions as she layers found, heard and personal stories into a physical visual language that withholds as much as it shares.
 Natasha uses conversation and editing to find an economy of words and materials, making them alternative forms of language and thought.
 The revisiting, deconstruction and abstraction of her repeated use of materials creates an ongoing dialogue between her works both visually and conceptually.

 I access the body’s interior via medical research and consultations; question absence and voids experienced around death, and reconsider care through story-telling.

 I am also the mother and primary caregiver to neuro-divergent pre-teen twins who do not attend mainstream education.